YanLuong/Pewlett-Hackard-Analysis/README.md

 **Mentorship Eligibility Analysis:**

-* The screenshot and table below, provides a list of the employees eligible for the mentorship.
+* The screenshot below (left image), provides a list of the employees eligible for the mentorship program.
 After running a count function in the database, the number eligible is only 1549.
+* To get another perspective of the employees eligible for the mentorship program, the table below (right image) groups by title and the count for each title.

 Mentorship Eligibility list          |  Eligibility Per Title